Animals at the Captain Morse House

 - Animals are not allowed above the first-floor level or in the basement

-Consider your and your animal’s health before you bring them to the island.
+Consider your health and your animal’s health before you bring them to the island.
+Lyme disease is no joke.

-Animals that come to the house as surprises will be a violation of the lease and result in the loss of your entire security deposit, additional costs for cleaning and possible eviction.
+Animals that come to the house without a Pet Fee paid are a violation of the lease and result in the loss of your entire security deposit, additional costs for cleaning, and possible eviction.

 Airbnb (and other 3rd Party Bookings) Policy and Service / Emotional Support Animals